 Courtesy of McCord Museum, acc #M7944 and acc #M2003.145.11

 b.
-Berthier, Lower Canada, 1791 - d.
-1863; in War of 1812 militia LT under Isaac Brock at Queenston Heights; also at Detroit and the taking of York (Toronto) by US forces, where he was captured; became Acting Attorney General in 1813, was Solicitor General after the War, and then returned to England to finish his legal studies; appointed Solicitor General once more and was elected to the Assembly in 1820; acted as Attorney-General until 1829, when he became Chief Justice (until 1862); Speaker of the Legislative Council and President of the Executive Council; first president of the Court of Error and Appeal; prominent member of the "Family Compact," a powerful group of wealthy, conservative Upper Canada office holders in the 1830s.
-Cook claimed him as friend and ally in his efforts to patent the Davenport "engine," describing him as "the most ultra tory [sic] in the Province -- a strong Church and State man -- & a bitter foe to Republic[an?]s [ie, Reformers?]… [he] virtually governs Upper Canada -- he has his prejudices, but he is a good & wise man…" [letter to Ransom, Toronto, 5 Dec 1836].
-Father of John Beverly Robinson (1820-1887), who was a graduate of Upper Canada College in Toronto, ADC to Francis Bond Head, lawyer, mayor of Toronto, and Lt Governor of Upper Canada.
+26 Jul 1791, Berthier, Lower Canada - d.
+31 Jan 1863; son of Christopher Robinson, who was member of a prominent Virgina family of on 5 Jun 1817 married Emma Walker with whom Robinson had seven children, including second son John Beverley Robinson, Jr (1821-1887, who was mayor of Toronto (1856) and the fifth Lt-Governor of Ontario (1880-1887); from 1798-1811 completed studies in Kingston, Cornwall, and York, including his law articles; in War of 1812 militia lieutenant under Isaac Brock at Queenston Heights; also at Detroit and the taking of York (Toronto) by US forces, where he was captured; became Acting Attorney General of Upper Canada in 1813, then named to the position in 1814, and was Solicitor General after the War; returned to England to finish his legal studies; appointed Solicitor General once more and was elected to the Assembly in 1820; acted as Attorney-General until 1829, when he became Chief Justice (until 1862); in 1830 appointed to Legislative Council, where he eventually became Speaker of the Council and then President of the Executive Council; first president of the Court of Error and Appeal; prominent member of the "Family Compact," a powerful group of wealthy, conservative Upper Canada office holders in the 1830s; knighted in 1854.
+Cook claimed him as friend and ally in his efforts to patent the Davenport "engine," describing him as "the most ultra tory [sic] in the Province -- a strong Church and State man -- & a bitter foe to Republic[an?]s [ie, Reformers?]… [he] virtually governs Upper Canada -- he has his prejudices, but he is a good & wise man…" [letter to Ransom Cook, Toronto, 5 Dec 1836].
 Robinson Sr. painted as officer of militia; portrait apparently damaged and repainted in part.

 b.
 4 Mar 1793, Thornbury, Gloucestershire, England - d.
 19 Oct 1870, Toronto; known as the "Father of Medical Education in Upper Canada"; son of surgeon Dr. Thomas Rolph and Frances Petty Rolph, who emigrated to Canada ca 1808; John followed only in 1812 and returned to England to study both law (Cambridge) and medicine (Guy's & St Thomas's Hospital); in Canada he pursued both professions, was said to carry his legal briefs in one saddlebag, surgical gear in the other; fought the cholera epidemic of 1832 [which killed Barnabas Dickinson, Parrit Blaisdell, and the father of Mrs. Mary Telfer Baird]; active in politics, associated with ["the leader of," says Cook in letter, below] the Reform faction; represented Counties of Middlesex (1824) and Norfolk (1835); moved to York (Toronto, 1832) and started a med school; a secretive planner with William Mackenzie of the ill-fated 1837 Rebellion [see Francis Bond Head and Robert McVicar], he fled to Rochester, NY; returned to Toronto ca 1844, restarted a med school which eventually became part of Victoria College, where he was a controversial Dean; Minister of Crown Lands (1851-54).
 In a letter to Ransom [Toronto, 11 Oct 1837], Cook writes of the just-finished portrait, "it is painted for the Reformers of U.C.
 [I]t is to be engraved next spring…."
 [Was it?]
 Portrait 136X108 cm; listed in Toronto Society of Arts exhibit catalog for 1848 [see, eg, other TSA catalog works, Rev Harris and Gentleman].
 Inscribed verso, on lining of the canvas: Painted by Nelson Cook S.A./U.C.
 1837 [SA most likely refers to the Toronto Society of Artists and Amateurs.
 However, SA is sometimes used for sine anno = without year; even if so here, there is no doubt of the 1837 date.
 UC = Upper Canada].
 ROM shows the portrait given by Rolph's son Thomas, 1934.
 In her 1961 book, The Life and Times of the Hon.
 John Rolph, M.D.
 (1793 - 1870), Marian A. Patterson writes: "Nelson Cook presents Rolph in the full rigor of life, as a slightly bald, keen-eyed, clean-shaven man.
 In contemporary circles, Cook was regarded as an artist of note and his works were given high praise in the columns of the daily press.....